NYU-CSE-Software-Engineering/cs-uy-4513-f25-team6/README.md

 ## Tesing Instructions
 - Use `bundle exec rspec` to run the low-level RSpec tests
 - Use `bundle exec cucumber` to run the high-level Cucumber scenarios
+- Open `coverage/index.html` in a browser to see the coverage report from SimpleCov